ORC enhances teaching and learning by promoting standards-based best practices

 , Mathematics Content Specialist

-Sigrid Wagner has broad experience in teaching mathematics in secondary school and college classrooms.
-During her career as a mathematics teacher educator, she has served in leadership positions with a number of professional organizations and has directed projects funded by the National Science Foundation and the U.S. Department of Education.
-She served as associate editor of the Journal for Research in Mathematics Education, coeditor of Research Issues in the Learning and Teaching of Algebra (1989) and series editor of Research Ideas for the Classroom (1993).
-Before joining ORC, Sigrid directed Project SUSTAIN (Schools and Universities Statewide Teaching Approaches to INquiry), a multiyear, multimillion-dollar effort of the Ohio Board of Regents and the Ohio Department of Education to institutionalize improvements in mathematics and science teacher preparation programs.
-Since joining ORC, she has directed PRIME (PRompt Intervention in Mathematics Education), the ORC PROMISE (PROgram Model Instructional Support for Educators) for mathematics, and the ORC Problem Corner.
-Sigrid earned her bachelor's and master's degrees from Kent State University and Purdue University, respectively, and her Ph.D. in mathematics education from New York University.
+Dr. Sigrid Wagner served as a professor in mathematics education at The Ohio State University for 18 years and has served in leadership positions with a number of professional organizations in mathematics education.
+She has directed projects funded by the National Science Foundation and the U.S. Department of Education, as well as the multiyear, multimillion-dollar Project SUSTAIN (Schools and Universities Statewide Teaching Approaches to INquiry), funded by the Ohio Board of Regents and the Ohio Department of Education.
+Since joining ORC, she has directed a number of projects funded by the Ohio Department of Education, the most recent being PATH-A2E (Pre-Algebra THrough Algebra II or Its Equivalent).
+Sigrid received bachelor's and master's degrees in mathematics from Kent State University and Purdue University, respectively, and her Ph.D. in mathematics education from New York University.

 , Administrative Assistant